Come sailing with us aboard Wyvenhoe

 The riverside villages of Wivenhoe and Rowhedge are another overnight option with the right tides.
 Bradwell, West Mersea or Goldhanger are other possible ports of call.

-From Chatham we can sail round to Whitstable or the secluded anchorage in Stangate Creek.
-The East Swale is a fantastic and beautiful place to sail.
+From Chatham or Ramsgate we can sail round to Whitstable or the secluded anchorage in the East Swale - a fantastic and beautiful place to sail.
 In the Thames the industrial landscape is entirely different, but if you have never approached our capital city by water, you can follow the wakes of so many great sailors to what was once the greatest port in the World.

 Five day charters Monday to Friday are popular.
 But a four day option including a weekend, or in the week, is also a good choice, and means we have a good chance of sailing further afield up into the Suffolk rivers to Aldeburgh or Snape or even to the Victorian resort of Southwold.